 On June 12, 2012, Jazz Pharmaceuticals plc, as guarantor, and Jazz Pharmaceuticals, Inc., as borrower, entered into a \$575.0 million credit agreement with Barclays Bank PLC, as administrative agent and certain other lenders.
 The credit agreement provides for a six-year \$475.0 million term loan and a five-year \$100.0 million revolving credit facility, which includes a \$10.0 million swing line loan sub facility and a \$10.0 million letter of credit sub facility.
 The proceeds from the term loan were used to partially finance the EUSA Acquisition.
-Borrowings under the term loan bear interest, at our option, at a rate equal to either the LIBOR rate, plus an applicable margin of 4.25% per annum (subject to a 1.0% LIBOR floor), or the prime lending rate, plus an applicable margin equal to 3.25% per annum (subject to a 2.0% prime rate floor).
-Borrowings under the revolving credit facility bear interest, at our option, at a rate equal to either the LIBOR rate, plus an applicable margin of 4.00% per annum, or the prime lending rate, plus an applicable margin equal to 3.00% per annum, subject to reduction by 0.25% or 0.50% based upon our secured leverage ratio.
+Borrowings under the term loan bear interest, at our option, at a rate equal to either the LIBOR rate, plus an applicable margin equal to 3.25% per annum (subject to a 2.0% prime rate floor).
+Borrowings under the revolving credit facility bear interest, at our option, at a rate equal to either the LIBOR rate, plus an applicable margin of 4.00% per annum, or the prime lending rate, plus an applicable margin equal to 3.25% or 0.50% based upon our secured leverage ratio.
 The revolving credit facility has a commitment fee payable on the undrawn amount ranging from 0.25% to 0.50% per annum based upon our secured leverage ratio.